shcaba/Sebastes_melanops_OR/Document/_main.md

 3. Continue to build evidence for appropriate natural mortality values for females and males.
 4. Improved historical catch reconstructions.
 Specifically, the historic trawl fishery catches (pre-1987) in particular require particular attention.
 A synoptic catch reconstruction is recommended, where states work together to resolve cross-boundary state catch issues as well as standardize the approach to catch recommendations to the extent possible.
 5. Stock structure for black rockfish is a complicated topic that needs further analysis.
 How this is determined (e.g., exploitation history, genetics, life history variability, biogeography, etc.) and what this means for management units needs to be further refined.
 This is a general issue for all nearshore stocks that likely have significant and small scale stock structure among and within states, but limited data collections to support small-scale management.
 6. Continue acoustic-visual fisheries independent coastwide survey to develop a time series.
 Further refine the survey by addressing the recommendations of the SSC methodology review from 2022.
 Examine the potential of using spatial modeling to reduce the uncertainty in the population estimates from the acoustic-visual fisheries independent coastwide survey.
+The STAR panel suggested the survey team focus on improving the survey estimates by a) obtaining a target strength estimate for black rockfish, b) developing a method for in-situ transducer calibration, and c) improving backscatter identification using visual surveys and other methods as appropriate.
+Concentrating on the echo integration component of the survey seems warranted given that methods are well developed and widely used, and it is regarded as a reliable and robust acoustic survey technique.
 7. Reconcile contradictory signal in the Black Rockfish biology versus the population scale.
 8. Better understand the ecology and habitats of Black Rockfish from settlement to age 4.
 Further development of surveys aimed specifically at recruitment or settlement rates of nearshore species, such as OSU’s SMURF collections, that are not frequently encountered in offshore federal age-0 surveys is needed.
+9. Consider additional capacities in Stock Synthesis to model marine reserves (i.e., closed to fishing) and areas that are open to fishing.
+10. Simulation analyses or make a standard sensitivity exploration to examine circumstances in which options for treatment sex data for composition data are preferable under Option 1 or 2 treating them as separate or Option 3 treating them as combined and preserving sex ratio within samples.
+Such studies should aim to provide criteria for their application to inform guidance in the PFMC’s Groundfish  Terms of  Reference and Accepted Practices documents.
+11. Develop and evaluate using the acoustic visual survey data to develop an informative prior for the PIT tag survey.
+12. Continue to collect functional maturity information and evaluate the role of geography, environmental forcing, and density dependence on functional maturity estimates for black rockfish.

 <!--chapter:end:40management.Rmd-->